 Thats about it, a little bit of published science and a whole lot of anecdote.
 So where does that leave us?
-I myself have reservations about feeding cats a vegan diet but I’m not about to call this one a closed case.
+I myself have serious reservations about feeding cats a vegan diet.
 I simply don’t think that we have enough information or research.
 It appears that many cats do quite fine on a vegan diet for much or all of their life.
 But there also appears to be a potentially serious health risk to a certain subset of cats.
-Perhaps better food formulations are all that’s needed to do the job.
-And if not and at least some cats really do need meat then perhaps alternatives such as farmed sessile bivalves or insects may be a route to reduce suffering.
+Perhaps better food formulations are all that’s needed to do the job, maybe not.
+And if not then perhaps alternatives such as farmed sessile bivalves or insects may be a route to reduce suffering.

 I don’t really have any solid answers here.
 All I can say is, think critically and think compassionately.

 Cats: Can they be vegan? on The Vegan Option